RediSearch/redisearch-getting-started/docs/007-query-movies.md

 Summary

-* A fieldless query will apply to all TEXT fields and will use the words and their base form (stemming)
+* Fieldless queries apply to all TEXT fields and use the words and their base form (stemming)
 * To apply a condition to a specific field you must use the `@field:` notation
-* Multiple conditions are "intersection" (AND condition)
+* Multiple conditions are "intersection" (AND condition), to do an "union" (OR condition), you have to use the "`|`" character.

 ----
 ### Sort